datacamp-content/courses-introduction-to-shell/chapter2.md

 The one-line description under `NAME` tells you briefly what the command does, and the summary under `SYNOPSIS` lists all of the options.
-By convention,
-anything that is optional is shown in square brackets `[...]`, either/or alternatives are separated by `|`, and things that can be repeated are shown by `...`, so `head`'s manual page is telling you that you can *either* give a line count with `-n` or a byte count with `-c`, and that you can give it zero or more filenames.
+Anything that is optional is shown in square brackets `[...]`, either/or alternatives are separated by `|`, and things that can be repeated are shown by `...`, so `head`'s manual page is telling you that you can *either* give a line count with `-n` or a byte count with `-c`, and that you can give it any number of filenames.
-(We will look at what happens when you don't give it any filenames in the next chapter.)
-The `EXIT STATUS` section will be explained later as well.

-The problem with the Unix manual from a newcomer's point of view is that you have to know what you're looking for in order to get help.
+The problem with the Unix manual is that you have to know what you're looking for in order to get help.
 If you don't know the name of the command you need, your best alternative is to search on a site like [Stack Overflow](https://stackoverflow.com/),